Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: RQ1: Distribution Analysis

-\textbf{Application Layer (266 CVEs, 50.3\%).} The application layer was the most affected, with 266 CVEs (50.3\%), underscoring its critical role in connecting LLM systems to external environments and users.
-Front-end frameworks and applications were particularly vulnerable, with 210 CVEs (39.7\%), due to their exposure to user inputs and interaction interfaces.
-Orchestration frameworks accounted for 33 CVEs (6.2\%), highlighting potential risks in workflow automation and LLM integration.
-Additional components, such as LLM gateways (10 CVEs, 1.9\%), RAG systems (9 CVEs, 1.7\%), and plugins or external tools (4 CVEs, 0.8\%), also presented security challenges, particularly in their roles as intermediaries or extensions of LLM functionalities.
+\textbf{Application Layer: 266~(50.3\%) CVEs across 37~(48.1\%) projects.} The application layer, which interfaces directly with end-users and external systems, was the most affected, resulting in an average of 7.2 CVEs per project.
+Front-end frameworks and applications were particularly vulnerable, accounting for 210 CVEs (39.7\%) across 21 projects, primarily due to their exposure to user inputs, APIs, and external interactions.
+These vulnerabilities highlight the importance of secure front-end design to prevent injection attacks, API misuse, or other user-driven exploits.
+Agent frameworks, which play a key role in automating workflows and integrating LLM functionalities into larger systems, accounted for 41 CVEs (7.8\%) across 12 projects, underscoring their growing importance and associated risks.
+Additional components within this layer, such as LLM gateways (10 CVEs, 1.9\%) and plugins or tool-calling frameworks (4 CVEs, 0.8\%), exhibited lower absolute numbers of vulnerabilities but remain critical due to their roles as intermediaries or extensions of LLM functionalities.